MinghuiChen43/awesome-deep-phenomena/README.md

 ### Empirical Study: 2021

+- Masked Autoencoders Are Scalable Vision Learners. [[paper]](https://arxiv.org/abs/2111.06377) [[code]](https://github.com/facebookresearch/mae)
+  - Kaiming He, Xinlei Chen, Saining Xie, Yanghao Li, Piotr Dollár, Ross Girshick. *CVPR 2022*
+  - Key Word: Self-Supervision; Autoencoders.
+  - Digest: This paper shows that masked autoencoders (MAE) are scalable self-supervised learners for computer vision.
+Our MAE approach is simple: we mask random patches of the input image and reconstruct the missing pixels.
+It is based on two core designs.
+First, we develop an asymmetric encoder-decoder architecture, with an encoder that operates only on the visible subset of patches (without mask tokens), along with a lightweight decoder that reconstructs the original image from the latent representation and mask tokens.
+Second, we find that masking a high proportion of the input image, e.g., 75%, yields a nontrivial and meaningful self-supervisory task.

 - Exploring the Limits of Large Scale Pre-training. [[paper]](https://arxiv.org/abs/2110.02095)
   - Samira Abnar, Mostafa Dehghani, Behnam Neyshabur, Hanie Sedghi. *ICLR 2022*
   - Key Word: Pre-training.